 The rate can vary per market.
-However, Grubhub never does tell drivers what the formula is for their market.
+However, Grubhub doesn't provide specific information about the formula for any given area.

 Looking at the above screenshot, it's easy to tell how much Grubhub is paying for mileage.
 The math tells you that it's 23 cents per mile.

-Understand this: Grubhub calculates the pay based on time and mileage ESTIMATES.
-They do not pay based on real time time or distance.
-This can be good because you know exactly what you get paid.
-This can be bad because if the total time is longer than estimate, you don't get paid extra.
+Understand that Grubhub calculates the pay based on time and mileage ESTIMATES.
+They don't pay for real-time distance or duration.
+The good news is you know exactly what you get paid.
+The bad news is you get no extra pay for longer than expected deliveries.

 Grubhub Bonus, incentive and minimum pay

 If you notice the last delivery on the screenshot in the last section, there was a $1 bonus.
-We don't know what that was for.
-Grubhub often doesn't say.
+Grubhub doesn't say what that was for.

 Sometimes the extra money is unannounced.
 Grubhub may feel the need to pay more on a delivery that they think won't get delivered.

 I've seen an inconsistency in how Grubhub reflects that additional pay.
 Sometimes a “bonus” amount will show up like the example above.
 Other times, the “delivery pay” is substantially higher than 13 cents per minute.
-I've never seen a consistent pattern in how they decide to reflect the additional pay.
+I don't think there's a consistent pattern in how they choose to list that pay.

-It was something Grubhub had to do when demand skyrocketed.
-They needed to make sure all orders were fulfilled.
+It was something Grubhub had to do to make sure all orders were fulfilled.
 But they never actually changed their pay model.

 If the calculated delivery fee was $4 and the customer tipped $6, you received $10.
 However, if the customer never tipped, Grubhub would pitch in an extra $5 to add to the $4 base so that you received that $9 minimum.
 That $5 might show up as “bonus pay” or it might be added to the “delivery pay,” it was never consistent.